pgeu/pgeu-system/docs/confreg/configuring.md

 Use tags
 : Should the [call for papers](callforpapers) ask for tags on all sessions.

+Ask for recording consent:
+: Should the [call for papers](callforpapers) ask for recording consent on all sessions.

 Call for papers intro
 : Text shown on the [call for papers](callforpapers) page, above the actual call for papers.
 Can contain HTML.